TylerHannebique/My-Works/README.md

 If you're curious about the game mentioned in my resume.
-Its called One Night at Barneys 3 on Steam and it took me and a buddy of mine who did the art 9 months to develop
+Its called One Night at Barneys 3 on Steam and it took my buddy and I 9 months to develop